OPR-group-BNITM/vimop/README.md

 ## Prerequisites

 This pipeline runs best on a powerful laptop or PC.
 We recommend at least 30 GB RAM and 16 CPUs.
-Depending on your data set, the pipeline may also work on lower ressources.
+Depending on your dataset, the pipeline may also work on lower resources.
 You can change the parameters `--min_cpus`, `--min_ram`, `--min_disk_space_work_gb` and `--min_disk_space_out_gb` and the pipeline will run with less.
-However, this may or may not work, and it may take much longer, as some tools like Canu need quite some ressources.
+However, this may or may not work, and it may take much longer, as some tools like Canu need quite some resources.

 You can run and install the pipeline from the command line using [nextflow](https://www.nextflow.io/) or from the [EPI2ME desktop](https://nanoporetech.com/software/other/epi2me-desktop-application) application from ONT.
 If you are using EPI2ME desktop, nextflow and docker are included in the setup of the software.
 Else you need to install nextflow and [docker](https://www.docker.com/).

+ViMOP should run on all operating systems and so far has been tested on the following operating systems:
+- MacOS 14.7 and 15.5 (Intel core i9)
+- Ubuntu 22.04.3 and 24.04.1

 ## Installation and operation